By Andrew Lowen

 Even though Deliverance is a fantasy board game, we have chosen to design Angels to reflect the likeness of humankind.

-We believe that most people relate a whole lot better to a human-looking angel rather than a monstrous angel with white eyes, a classic renaissance-style angel, or an angel whose face is totally concealed by a hood.
+We believe that most people relate a whole lot better to a human-looking angel rather than a monstrous angel with 6 wings and eyes all over, a classic renaissance-style angel, or a modern “Tyrael-esque” fantasy angel whose face is totally concealed by a hood.

 Recent artistic expressions of angels seem to lean toward “godlike” beings.
 For the sake of our game though, we decided to go with a more closely relatable “human” look.